 The Good: Ease of Development

-Having a singular codebase that is entirely web-based also means that a lot of the smaller annoyances that go with mobile development are taken off the roster.
+Having a single codebase that is entirely web-based also means that a lot of the smaller annoyances that go with mobile development are taken off the roster.
 Gone are the days of tracking and squishing bugs for both versions of your app.
 Say goodbye to having multiple release schedules for all the app stores.

-These benefits exist because PWAs are web experiences first and foremost, but while that web based experience can end up being the best thing that ever happened to your developers, and maybe even your users, it may also be the very thing that prevents your new app from being discovered.
+These benefits exist because PWAs are web experiences first and foremost, but while that web-based experience can end up being the best thing that ever happened to your developers, and maybe even your users, it may also be the very thing that prevents your new app from being discovered.

 The (Maybe) Bad: A Web-Based Experience